SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

     * python homogeneous non-nested tuples

-And by *only*, I mean they handle exactly these types and nothing else, not even objects that are derived from these data types.
+And by *only* I mean they handle exactly these types and nothing else, not even objects that are derived from these data types.

-Why so very restrictive again?
-Well, the reason is that we store these values to disk into hdf5 later on.
+Why so very restrictive?
+Well, the reason is that we store these values to disk into HDF5 later on.
 We want to recall them occasionally, and maybe even rerun our experiments.
-However, as soon as you store data into an hdf5 files, most often information about the exact type is lost.
+However, as soon as you store data into an HDF5 files, most often information about the exact type is lost.
 So if you store, for instance, a numpy matrix via pytables and recall it, you will get a numpy array instead.

-The storage service that comes with this package will take care that the exact type of an instance is NOT lost.
+The storage service that comes with this package will take care that the exact type of an instance is **NOT** lost.
 However, this guarantee of type conservations comes with the cost that types are restricted.

 However, that does not mean that data which is not supported cannot be used as a parameter at all.